GabrielGhe/GabrielGhe.github.io/_posts/2015-02-28-learn-react-part-8-flux-architecture.md

 <!-- Overview -->
 <h3>Overview</h3>

 Flux is a type of web application architecture that plays nicely with React's unidirectional data flow.
 You can find all the information from this post and a lot more in the [Full Stack Flux](https://www.youtube.com/watch?v=KtmjkCuV-EU) video and the [HTMLDevConf React Flux](https://www.youtube.com/watch?v=Bic_sFiaNDI) video.
+The images are from both those videos, the creators own all the rights to them.

 <br />
 <h3>Old way</h3>